falconsmilie/backendcodechallenge/SETUP.md

 # Setup

 After cloning this repository to your local machine only a couple of setup actions are required.
-Knowledge of composer and Docker is assumed.
+Knowledge of Composer and Docker is assumed.

 ## Setup Dependencies